 Rowan has gone rogue, and has taken it upon himself to put the Scythedom through a trial by fire.
 Literally.
 In the year since Winter Conclave, he has gone off-grid, and has been striking out against corrupt scythes—not only in MidMerica, but across the entire continent.
 He is a dark folk hero now—“Scythe Lucifer”—a vigilante taking down corrupt scythes in flames.

-Citra, now a junior scythe under Scythe Curie, sees the corruption and wants to help change it from … Continue reading →
+Citra, now a junior scythe under Scythe Curie, sees the corruption and wants to help … Continue reading →

 I don’t often do cover reveal posts, but this series sounded so cool that I really wanted to share it.
 Basically, I was hooked as soon as I saw the words “The Fifth Wave meets Beauty and the Beast.”
 So on to the cover reveal by Rock Star Book Tours and G. S. Prendergast!
 (Also, stick around for a chance to win a signed copy of book one in the Nahx Invasions series, Zero Repeat Forever.)